Local Government Act 1894: Passage through Parliament

 Walter Long, the opposition spokesman on local government attacked the bill on a number of grounds.
 He defended the ex-officio guardians who had "proved themselves the most efficient and the most useful members of the Board ... you will find that the most regular attendants have been the ex officios, and that they have made the best Chairmen and the best members."
 He believed the reform of boards of guardians was unwarranted as "the system under which the Poor Law is administered is as admirable as it is possible for the ingenuity and humanity of man to devise", and he called on the government to drop the proposals.
 Sir Charles Dilke, from the government's own benches, was unhappy that county councils would have the power to divide or group parishes.
 He felt that they were susceptible to influence by local landowners whose wishes might overcome those of the parishioners.

 The bill then entered the committee stage.
 Arguments over the population at which parish councils should be established continued to be made, with amendments proposing limits of 100, 200, 500, 600 and 1,000.
 The figure finally reverted to the government figure of 200.
 Major Leonard Darwin, Liberal Unionist MP for Lichfield unsuccessfully introduced an amendment to create parish councils in urban districts containing more than one parish.
 After 34 days of debate, the Commons completed its consideration of the bill on 8 January 1894.
 The passage of the bill through the House of Lords was completed on 12 February.
 The Lords made two amendments to the bill, the first raised the population for forming a parish council back to the original figure of 300, the second amendment provided that parochial charities would only transfer to the administration of a parish council with the approval of the Charity Commissioners.
 Both were agreed to.
-The act received the royal assent on 5 March 1894.
+The act was given royal assent on 5 March 1894.